avaje/avaje-inject/README.md

   /**
    * Creates all the beans in order based on constructor dependencies.
 The beans are registered
-   * into the builder along with callbacks for field injection, method injection, and lifecycle
+   * into the builder along with callbacks for field/method injection, and lifecycle
    * support.
    */
   @Override